~/architecture/v07

 ~/lifecycle

 End-to-end on a typical pipeline.
-Promptry's own overhead is dwarfed by the LLM calls themselves.
+Promptry's own overhead is dwarfed by the LLM calls themselves, and it never sits in the request's critical path.

 0ms · track() call